-Truly, amusement is such a powerful tool to not take ourselves seriously and to avoid stapling ourselves to overthinking and falling into the spiral of trying to “figure it out.”
-Living in amusement is an everyday tool to transform fear and uncertainty because amusement has an underlying belief that we are enough and that we can continue to trust ourselves, despite the chaos that might be ensuing around us.
-Getting super serious about ourselves and our healing process can actually cause MORE shame and difficulty in moving through our transitions.
+Truly, ease is such a powerful frequency to bring into our lives.
+When we allow ourselves to experience ease, rather than taking things seriously, we avoid stapling ourselves to overthinking and falling into the spiral of trying to “figure it out.”
+Living in ease is an everyday tool to transform fear and uncertainty because the state of ease has an underlying belief that we are enough and that we can continue to trust ourselves, despite the chaos that might be ensuing around us.
+Getting super serious about ourselves and our healing process can cause MORE shame and difficulty in moving through our transitions.
 Oftentimes, serious energy does not allow room for play and compassion.
-When we have a “grit” and “grind it out” mentality to changing things in our lives, we actually manifest that it can’t be easy and fun.
+When we have a “grit” and “grind it out” mentality to changing things in our lives, we manifest that it can’t be easy and fun.

-When we are amused, we stay open to the present moment.
-When we are amused, we are able to see light and dark, knowing they each have their place, and hold a higher frequency of trust in ourselves.
-Often, when we are serious, we are actually holding onto the energy of fear, and fear closes us off from our true nature.
-Being amused does not mean misunderstanding or bypassing the weight and depth of what is happening around us and within us.
-Applying amusement actually allows us to depersonalize things and better see how becoming rigid about our lives disempowers our brighter soul nature.
+When we choose being easeful over hardening, we stay open to the present moment.
+When we feel ease, we can see light and dark, knowing they each have their place, and hold a higher frequency of trust in ourselves.
+Often, when we are serious, we are holding onto the energy of fear, and fear closes us off from our true nature.
+Being at ease does not mean misunderstanding or bypassing the weight and depth of what is happening around us and within us.
+Applying ease to our thoughts and softening ourselves allows us to depersonalize things and better see how becoming rigid about our lives disempowers our brighter soul nature.